 Fetch?
 Balls and sticks capture my attention seconds at a time.
 Catch?
 I don't think so.
 Bunny, tumbling leaf, a squirrel who's-oh joy-actually scared.
-Sniff the wind, then a Zen master's bronzy gong, calls you here, entirely, now: bow-wow, bow-wow, bow-wow.
+Sniff the wind, then or else you're off in some fog concerning-tomorrow, is that what you call it?
+My work: to unsnare time's warp (and woof!), retrieving, my haze-headed friend, you.
+This shining bark, a Zen master's bronzy gong, calls you here, entirely, now: bow-wow, bow-wow, bow-wow.